ravensorrow/Programming/Rust/README.md

     base I once had and stay on top of this again.
 I really would like to finish it and I've even made some side notes on some project idea's to work on in the future.
+* 2024/12/14: Restructured and cleaned up tree.
+Starting with Chapter 6, project names will be named more intelligently.